Approximate Inference for Constructing Astronomical Catalogs from Images: Statistical model

 Let $z_s \coloneqq (a_s, r_s, c_s, e_s, u_s)$ denote the latent random variables for light source $s$.
 Let $z \coloneqq \{z_s\}_{s=1}^S$ denote all the latent random variables.
 Then, for the number of photons received by pixel $m$ of image $n$, we take the likelihood to be

 The dependence of $\lambda_{nm}$ on $z$ is not notated here.
-We model $x_{nm}$ as observed, though the reality is somewhat more complicated~\citep{frame}: at the end of an exposure, the CCD readout process transfers the electrons to a small capacitor, converting the (discrete) charge to an (analog/continuous) voltage (at the microvolt level) that is amplified and forms the output of the CCD chip.
+We model $x_{nm}$ as observed, though the reality is more complicated~\citep{frame}: at the end of an exposure, the CCD readout process transfers the electrons to a small capacitor, converting the (discrete) charge to a voltage that is amplified and forms the output of the CCD chip.
 The net voltage is measured and digitized by an analog-to-digital converter (ADC).
 The conversion is characterized by a conversion gain.
 The ADC output is an integer called a digital number (DN).
-The conversion gain is specified in terms of electrons per DN.\footnote{We thank an anonymous reviewer for a precise explanation, which we paraphrase here.}
+The conversion gain is specified in terms of electrons per DN.
+While in our model $x_{nm}$ is the number of photons received, in practice we set $x_{nm}$ to a value determined by scaling DN according to gain and rounding it to the nearest integer.
+The Poisson mass function is fairly constant across the quantization range. \footnote{An alternate perspective is that $x_{nm}$ is not approximated in practice: rather, $x_{nm}$ is our approximation.
+We do not take this perspective so that we can explain our model at a high level before introducing low-level details of CCD technology. }

 Because of these complexities, it is not clear whether a Poisson distribution is more suitable here than a Gaussian distribution with its mean equal to its variance.
 We make no claims about the superiority of one or the other.
 In the SDSS, the sky background is typically at least 500 electrons per pixel, so it seems unlikely that the choice of a Gaussian (with its mean equal to its variance) or a Poisson distribution would matter.
 Furthermore, neither likelihood simplifies the subsequent inferential calculations.